Click here to view Tradier Brokerage's Form CRS.

 Certain option strategies are only appropriate for more aggressive investment objectives.
 Therefore the investment objectives and risk tolerance will be taken into account when approving accounts for different option trading levels.

 If you do not have the buying power or cash available in your account to hold the exercise or assignment on the last trading day, your position maybe closed out prior to the close of business.
 We may also elect to not exercise your long option position.
-Please remember that your short option can also be assigned on a random basis even though it is out of the money.
+Please remember that your short option can also be assigned at any time on a random basis even though it is out of the money.
+For more information about random assignments, please click here.

 You have 4 options to fund your new Tradier Account: